Gluing semi-orthogonal decompositions: Introduction

-\end{customthm} This formula extends to the general normal crossing case the structure theorem in Kummer flat K-theory due to Hagihara and Nizio{\l} \cite{hagihara}, \cite{Ni1}.
+\end{customthm} We refer the reader to the main text for the definition of all the terms appearing in the formula.
+Our result extends to the general normal crossing case the structure theorem in Kummer flat K-theory due to Hagihara and Nizio{\l} \cite{hagihara}, \cite{Ni1}.
 A notable difference from those results is the appearance of the K-theory of the normalization of the strata, rather than of the strata themselves.
 In fact the statement of Corollary \ref{ncmotdirectsum} in the main text is considerably more general than Theorem \ref{ncmotdirectsum11}: it is not limited to K-theory but holds across all Kummer flat additive invariants.